VincentSaelzler/homepage/_posts/2020-03-07-first-rainbow-rail.md

 ![](/assets/wp-content/uploads/2020/07/Rainbow-Rail.jpg)

 It was also the first solo snowboarding trip I've taken.
-My wife Bethany was in Ireland, so I headed up to Beech Mountain Resort for the weekend.
+I headed up to Beech Mountain Resort for the weekend.

 It was peaceful and relaxing to have just me and the mountain for a few days.